-The Leopardstown accumulator that could win you a small fortune on today
+The Leopardstown accumulator that could win you a small fortune today

 Willie Mullins has had a good Christmas with winners across the country and at Kempton in the UK where his charge Tornado Flyer surprised many to win the King George.